stolostron/multicluster-global-hub/doc/README.md

 ### Multicluster Global Hub Agent

 The Multicluster Global Hub Agent runs on the managed hub clusters.
 It synchronizes the data between the global hub cluster and the managed hub clusters.
-For example, the agent synchronizes the information of the managed clusters from the managed hub clusters with the global hub cluster and synchronizes the policy or application from the global hub cluster and the managed hub clusters.
+For example, the agent synchronizes the information of the managed clusters from the managed hub clusters to the global hub cluster and synchronizes the policy or application from the global hub cluster to the managed hub clusters.

 ### Multicluster Global Hub Observability